cw417/react-budget-calc/README.md

-# react-budget-calc
+# React Budget Calculator

-Budget calculator written with React and Typescript
+Budget calculator written with React and Typescript.